skhiearth/AvataaarsX/README.md

 AvataaarX - A scalable NFT art project

-A collection of 1000 randomly generated NFTs can be found in the ```NFT``` folder of this repository.
+A collection of 1000 randomly generated NFTs can be found in the ```NFTs``` folder of this repository.

 AvataaarX is an ASCII-based collection of virtual avatars generated using the open-source library of the same name by Pablo Stanley.